ptomulik/testmd/rst/README.rst

 Resubmit
 ========

-Simple add-on to Thunderbird (and possibly other Gecko mail clients - not tested) to massivelly re-submit emails forwarded to you by users.
+Simple add-on to Thunderbird to massivelly re-submit attached messages forwarded to you by users.

 Overwiev
 --------